daspook99/WebViewAuto/README.md

 # Android Auto compatible browser app

+## Warning:

+DO NOT USE WHILE DRIVING!
+KEEP YOUR EYES ON THE ROAD!
+BAD THINGS CAN HAPPEN!
+I am not responsible for any damage caused by this application.

 ## Dependencies:

 - https://github.com/martoreto/aauto-sdk (The piece of code which made OEM apps for AA possible in the first place - Good Job!)